aycabta/deviantart/README.md

 Open browser for authorization
 ```

-The OAuth consumer server terminates after you permitted it.
+The OAuth consumer server writes access token to named pipe and terminates after you permit it on browser.
-Rake takes access token from the OAuth consumer server via named pipe.
+Rake task takes access token via named pipe.
 The tests run with the access token.

 ```bash